newaetech/chipwhisperer/docs/contributing.rst

 enhancements being worked on can be found in the `GitHub issue tracker`_.
 If you need ideas about what to work on, this is the place to go.
-Development of **chipwhisperer** takes place on the **develop** branch once tested, t is merged into the **master** branch and tagged for release.
+Development of **chipwhisperer** takes place on the **develop** branch once tested, it is merged into the **master** branch and tagged for release.

 Recommended Reading: